sadlerlogic/Phase1project/README.md

 # Features
-Find Breweries by proximity, city, state, or style
+Find Breweries by proximity, city, state, or type Create a brewery list
+Edit your brewery list